Pictures of One Arctic Storm at Thule, Greenland

 Windchill (ºF) = 35.74 + 0.6215T - 35.75(V^0.16) + 0.4275T(V^0.16)

-Where: T = Air Temperature (F) V = Wind Speed (mph) ^ = raised to a power (exponential)
+V = Wind Speed (mph) ^ = raised to a power (exponential)

 Windchill Temperature is only defined for temperatures at or below 50 degrees F and wind speeds above 3 mph.
 Bright sunshine may increase the windchill temperature by 10 to 18 degrees F.

 The only effect windchill has on inanimate objects, such as car radiators and water pipes, is to more quickly cool the object to cool to the current air temperature.
-Object will NOT cool below the actual air temperature.
+Inanimate object will NOT cool below the actual air temperature.
 For example, if the temperature outside is -15 degrees Fahrenheit and the windchill temperature is -41 degrees Fahrenheit, then your car's radiator will not drop lower than -15 degrees F.